-Luckily, at Slouch we specialise in creating premium quality, user-friendly height adjustable standing desks and make it our mission to give people all the guidance they need to use them correctly.
-In this guide, we’ll give you the rundown on exactly how to make sure you’re standing with a healthy posture.
+Luckily, at Slouch we specialise in creating premium quality, user-friendly height adjustable standing desks and we’ve made it our mission to give home workers like you the guidance you need to use them correctly.

 What do we mean by posture & why does it matter?